Dr. Nicole Stocks

 Dr. Stocks has taken a special interest in soft contact lenses and dry eye management.
 As a contact lens wearer for almost 25 years, she is familiar with the struggles her patients go through and is committed to helping them get the best vision and comfort possible.
 Dr. Stocks’ patients appreciate and trust her first-hand experience and expertise with soft contact lenses.
 Dr. Stocks has also had the opportunity to work with advanced dry eye diagnostic equipment and treatments at a specialty dry eye and corneal disease clinic.
 Dr. Stocks is a firm believer in education and prevention as pathways to better eye health and strives to provide her patients with the best care possible.

-In her spare time, Dr. Stocks enjoys spending time with her husband and young daughter, cooking, reading, and traveling.
+In her spare time, Dr. Stocks enjoys spending time with her husband and young daughters, cooking, reading, and traveling.

 Show More